qasim006/task-ninja/README.md

 - [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript
 - [React Beautiful DnD](https://react-beautiful-dnd.netlify.com/) - A React library for creating beautiful, accessible drag-and-drop interfaces

-## Contributing

-If you're interested in contributing to this project, please read the [CONTRIBUTING.md](https://github.com/qasim006/task-ninja/blob/master/CONTRIBUTING.md) for details on how to submit pull requests.